Cinnamon/kotaemon/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![built with Codeium](https://codeium.com/badges/main)](https://codeium.com)

-Build and use local RAG-based Question Answering (QA) applications.

-This repository would like to appeal to both end users who want to do QA on their documents and developers who want to build their own QA pipeline.
+This project would like to appeal to both end users who want to do QA on their documents and developers who want to build their own QA pipeline.

 - For end users: